-- (c) The regulatory body should be able to assess the way that safety related activities are conducted, including those performed off the site.
-This may be achieved or supported by direct oversight of manufacturing sites through qualification, certification, or licensing of the off-site facility or activity, or by leveraging the review of the relevant activities performed by the regulatory body of the State in which the activities are undertaken.
+- of for large power reactors, with some consideration of the configuration of reactors. - (c) The regulatory body should be able to assess the way that safety related activities are conducted, including those performed off the site.
+This may be achieved or supported by direct oversight of manufacturing sites through qualification, certification, or licensing of the off-site facility or activity, or by leveraging the review of the same carried out by arelevant activities performed by the regulatory body in another of the State.
+This in which the activities are undertaken.
 The assessment may also be achieved or supported through the oversight of the licensee's management system of its supply chain. - (d) The licensee should maintain thorough and traceable documentation of inspections, tests, analyses, and acceptance criteria of activities important to safety, to demonstrate that these activities meet the expectations from the safety case.
-This may need to be ensured by the vendor or the manufacturer, as these activities could be performed in the absence of a licensee. - (e) The potential effects of transport of manufactured and/or assembled SSCs on their quality and qualification and the validity of the tests performed off the site should be assessed in the licensing process.
-For deployment models where fuel is loaded to the reactor module off the site, the assessment should include safety considerations such as the potential for and consequences of criticality events during transport. - (f) The licensing process should ensure there are adequate provisions for testing before and after transport of a reactor module to the deployment site, if applicable. - (g) The regulatory body should ensure that the licensee provides sufficient information in the decommissioning plan that is to be maintained throughout the lifetime of the small modular reactor, to be submitted with the licence application to ensure that the facility can be safely decommissioned (e.g. information on material selection to reduce neutron activation, the generation of complex radioactive waste during operation, the use of a modular design to enable use of well-established dismantling technologies). - (h) The regulatory body should verify that under the proposed decommissioning strategy, the licensee ensures there is sufficient funding to complete the decommissioning project and for the site to be released.
-Immediate decommissioning and unrestricted release of sites from regulatory control should be the primary objective.
+This may need to be ensured by the vendor or the manufacturer, as these activities could be performed in the absence of a licensee.
+The specific mechanisms of control of the manufacturing and construction activities in the absence of a licensee are out of scope for this document. - (e) The potential effects of transport of manufactured and/or assembled SSCs on their quality and qualification and the validity of the tests performed off the site should be assessed in the licensing process.
+For deployment models where fuel is loaded to the reactor module off the site, the assessment should include safety considerations such as the potential for and consequences of criticality events during transport. - (f) The licensing process for transportable nuclear power plants should ensure there are adequate provisions for testing before and after transport of a reactor module to the deployment site, if applicable. - (g) The regulatory body should ensure that the licensee provides sufficient information in the decommissioning plan that is to be maintained throughout the lifetime of the small modular reactor, to be submitted with the licence application to ensure that the facility can be safely decommissioned (i.e. appropriateg. information on material selection to reduce neutron activation, the generation of complex radioactive waste during operation, the use of a modular design to enable use of well-established dismantling technologies, etc.). - (h) The regulatory body should ensureverify that under the proposed decommissioning strategy, the licensee ensures there is sufficient funding (accrued during the operation of the SMR facility) to complete the decommissioning project and for the site to be released.
+Unrestricted Immediate decommissioning and unrestricted release of sites from regulatory control should be the primary objective.